Tom-Hirschberger/MMM-MplayerRadio/README.md

 ### XMMS2 ###
 If you prefere xmms2 to play the radio streams instead of mplayer you will find an custom script "playRadio.bash" in the scripts folder.
 There is a example config in the examples directory, too.

+### STREAMLINK ###
+If you want to listen to a stream which does not send continously you may want to use the streamlinkWrapper.bash script in the scripts directory.
+It supports auto reconnects.
+An example config can be found in the examples directory.
+The first option is the time to wait for the stream to send data.
+The second option is the time to wait between to reconnect attempts.
+And the third is the url of the stream.

 ### General ###
 | Option  | Description | Type | Default |
 | ------- | --- | --- | --- |